isovalent/ebpf-docs/docs/linux/kfuncs/cubictcp_state.md

 ---
 title: "KFunc 'cubictcp_state'"
-description: "This page documents the 'cubictcp_state' eBPF kfunc, including its defintion, usage, program types that can use it, and examples."
+description: "This page documents the 'cubictcp_state' eBPF kfunc, including its definition, usage, program types that can use it, and examples."
 ---
 # KFunc `cubictcp_state`